 An Additional Topic of Interest: Teen Health and Well-Being

-According to Principles of Drug Addiction Treatment published by NIDAMED, there are a number of different characteristics that can add up to an effective treatment program for those struggling to fend off drug abuse and addiction.
+According to Principles of Drug Addiction Treatment published by NIDAMED, there are different characteristics of an effective treatment program.

-Through a comprehensive step-by-step process, patients can leave drugs behind and move forward to a new life based on stability, confidence and independence.
+Through a comprehensive process, patients can leave drugs behind.
+As a result, they can move forward to a new life based on stability, confidence, and independence.